ShameekConyers/sic_interpreter/README.md

 You can easily run it in a Docker container for a minimal decrease in speed OR build from source using CMake.

+## Inspiration

+From the book *Crafting Interpeters, by Robert Nystrom*